mako-framework/docs/08_learn_more/00_pagination.md

 ### Usage

+<a id="usage_basics"></a>

+#### Basics

 First you'll have to create a pagination object.
-The first parameter is the pagination partial view and the second is the total count of the items you want to paginate.

-There's also a third optional parameter that lets you set the number of items to be displayed on each page.
-If this is left empty then it'll use the default value specified in the pagination config file.
+The first parameter is the total count of the items you want to paginate.
+The second parameter is optional and lets you set the number of items to be displayed on each page.
+If left empty then it'll use the default value specified in the pagination config file.
+There's also an optional third parameter that lets you override the other settings set in the configuration file.

 	$pagination = $this->pagination->create(Articles::count());